 - By the end of June First-Year Seminar assignments will have been made and you will receive a list of your students’ names and Dickinson email addresses.

 - At this point a general welcome to your seminar and a short introduction of yourself is appropriate, if you wish.
-You will not begin advising your seminar until they arrive on campus because:
+You typically will not begin advising your seminar until they arrive on campus because:

 - Schedule Adjustment Period – August 10 – August 26: Students who request additional assistance will communicate with Summer Advisors during Schedule Adjustment Period.
 The new First-Year Students will arrive on campus on Wednesday, August 24 for orientation.
 Your first meeting with them will be on Thursday morning, August 25 for the first meeting of your FYS.

 - Please note: No paper advising files will be sent to advisors.
 Advisors have access to academic information for each of their advisees through CLIQ (accessed directly through your Gateway portal).